nheise/-static-app-server/README.md

 [Usage](#usage) | [API](#api)

 Serve static files via nodejs express.
-HTML requests will always return a default html file.
+HTML requests will return a default HTML file, if the URL points to a location which not exists.
 Other file types respond 404, if the file is not present.

 ## Usage